Spice Up Your Life: Commercial performance

-"Spice Up Your Life" had moderated success in North America.
-On 27 October 1997, the song debuted on the Canadian RPM singles chart at number 46, later reaching a peak position of number 17 in its fifth week.
+"Spice Up Your Life" had moderate success in North America.
+On 27 October 1997, the song debuted on the Canadian RPM 100 Hit Tracks chart at number 46, later reaching a peak position of number 17 in its fifth week.
 It fared better on the Canadian Singles Chart, where it peaked at number two.
 In the US, "Spice Up Your Life" debuted on the Billboard Hot 100 at number 32 on 8 November 1997, at the time it was the group's lowest debut in the country.
-The song received little support from radio programmers, peaking at number 72 on the Hot 100 Airplay chart, but it did better at retail, reaching number 11 on the Hot 100 Singles Sales chart, peaking at number 18 on the Hot 100 in its fourth week.
-The song reached number four on the Hot Dance Club Play chart, but only had moderate success on other formats, reaching number 22 on the Hot Dance Singles Sales chart, number 27 on the Rhythmic Top 40, and number 37 on the Mainstream Top 40.
+The song received little support from radio programmers, but it peaked at number 18 on the Hot 100 during its fourth week.
+The song reached number four on the Dance Club Play chart but only had moderate success on other formats, reaching number 22 on the Maxi-Singles Sales chart, number 27 on the Rhythmic Top 40, and number 37 on the Mainstream Top 40.
 It received a gold certification by the Recording Industry Association of America (RIAA) for selling 500,000 copies on 13 January 1998.
-New remixes by American house musician Ralphi Rosario released during the group's 2007–08 The Return of the Spice Girls Tour, reached number 17 on the Hot Dance Club Play chart in July 2008.
+New remixes by American house musician Ralphi Rosario released during the group's 2007–08 The Return of the Spice Girls Tour, reached number 17 on the Dance Club Play chart in July 2008.